hydroperfoxie/runtime/docs/as3-basics.md

 ## Primitive values

-The Number, uint, int, and float data types are always represented as a normal JavaScript number.
+The Number, uint, int, and float data types are always represented as normal JavaScript numbers.

 The Boolean data type is always represented as a normal JavaScript boolean.